Frequently Asked Questions

 Q2.
 Who can participate in the ABHuntLog project?

 A2.
-All resident hunters, Métis Nation of Alberta harvesters, professional outfitters, and outdoor recreationists in Alberta over the age of 16 are eligible to participate.
+All resident hunters, citizens of the Métis Nation of Alberta, professional outfitters, and outdoor recreationists in Alberta over the age of 16 are eligible to participate.
 The only requirement to participate is you need to have purchased and installed iHunter on your mobile devise, have read and agree to the UofA ethics consent form, and have completed the introductory survey.

 Q3.
-When should I start tracking my trips and filling in surveys?
+When should I start filling in surveys?

 A3.
 You can start logging your trips and completing the survey any time after you have joined the ABHuntLog team and provided consent to use your data.
 We hope users will log scouting trips throughout the year and provide species observational data to the project.
 If enough data are received from hunters throughout the year, we will be able to expand our analysis of counts and sex ratios (e.g., moose bull:cow ratios) for not only during the hunting season, but also for the winter, spring, and summer months.